ambitus/pyracf/common/class_attributes/dump_mode.md

 # Dump Mode

-What is Dump Mode and how to use it
+What is Dump Mode and how to use it.
 {: .fs-6 .fw-300 }

 &nbsp;